How to Become a Machine Learning Engineer in 2022

 Everyone knows machine learning is a hot skill and a lucrative one.
-According to Glassdoor, the average base pay for a machine learning engineer as we enter 2021 is more than $114,000 per year in the United States.
+According to Glassdoor, the average base pay for a machine learning engineer is more than $114,000 per year in the United States.
 Many employers also have more perks, such as bonuses and equity, that can amount to much more than your base pay as your machine learning engineer career progresses.

 Landing a machine learning engineering job isn’t easy, however.
 The skills and experience you need are broader than you may think, and they fall under a variety of different job titles.